Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach

 \section{Abstract}

 Stickers, though small, are a highly condensed form of visual expression, ubiquitous across messaging platforms and embraced by diverse cultures, genders, and age groups.
-Despite their popularity, sticker retrieval remains an underexplored task due to the significant human effort and subjectivity involved in constructing high-quality sticker query datasets.
+Despite their popularity, sticker retrieval remains an underexplored task due to the significant human effort and subjectivity involved in constructing high-quality query-sticker datasets.
 Although large language models (LLMs) excel at general NLP tasks, they falter when confronted with the nuanced, intangible, and highly specific nature of sticker query generation.

-To address this challenge, we propose a threefold solution.
-First, we introduce Sticktionary, a gamified annotation framework designed to gather diverse, high-quality, and contextually resonant sticker queries.
-Second, we present StickerQueries, a multilingual sticker query dataset containing 1,115 English and 615 Chinese queries, annotated by over 60 contributors across 60+ hours.
-Lastly, Through extensive quantitative and qualitative evaluation, we demonstrate that our approach significantly enhances query generation quality, retrieval accuracy, and semantic understanding in the sticker domain.
-To support future research, we publicly release our multilingual dataset\footnote{https://huggingface.co/datasets/metchee/sticker-queries} along with two fine-tuned query generation models\footnote{https://huggingface.co/metchee/sticker-query-generator-en}\footnote{https://huggingface.co/metchee/sticker-query-generator-zh}.
+To address the challenge of collecting diverse and contextually appropriate sticker search queries, we introduce Sticktionary, a gamified annotation framework designed to elicit high-quality, semantically rich queries from contributors.
+Using this framework, we construct StickerQueries, a multilingual dataset comprising 1,115 English and 615 Chinese sticker search queries, annotated by over 60 contributors across more than 60 hours of annotation.
+We demonstrate the utility of StickerQueries in several downstream tasks, including query generation and sticker retrieval.
+Through comprehensive quantitative and qualitative evaluations, we demonstrate that StickerQueries significantly improves the quality of query generation, retrieval accuracy, and semantic understanding within the sticker domain.
+To support future research, we publicly release the multilingual StickerQueries dataset and two fine-tuned query generation models\footnote{https://huggingface.co/datasets/metchee/sticker-queries}.
+Additional experiments and supplementary case studies can be found here \footnote{https://arxiv.org/abs/2506.01668}.